juliuspr/juliuspranevicius.com/content/study-in-norway.md

 ---
 title: "Study Horn at the Norwegian Academy of Music"
-linkTitle: "Study Horn in Norway"
+linkTitle: "🎓 🏫 Study Horn in Norway"
 draft: false
 categories:
   - homepage